 The Best Things to See in Plitvice National Park

 Pick the route you’d like to do ahead of time or consult the park staff, who will be more than happy to make recommendations depending on how much time you have and what you’d like to see at the park.
-If you have plenty of time to spare, we suggest taking the H route, which is the route we did, starting from Entrance 2, and saw all the main sights in about 5 hours.
+If you have plenty of time to spare, we suggest taking the H route.
+This is the route we did, starting from Entrance 2, and saw all the main sights in about 5 hours.
 This route begins with a shuttle bus to the upper part of the park, where we hiked down, crossed the lake on a ferry, and shuttled back to the parking at Entrance 2 at the end.
 If you enter at Entrance 1, take C route, it’s the same route as H, only backward.

 Yet another hiking route transports you from being up close and personal with the cascades to the viewpoints offering aerial views over the lakes, the boardwalks, and the waterfalls, including the Veliki Slap.